TypicalHog/THCrypt/README.md

 32-bit version is significantly slower than the 64-bit version at the moment.
 (Fixed in the upcoming release)

-I'm aware there is a possibility to recover the deleted key.txt file, this will be resolved in the future alongside some other things.
+I'm aware there is a possibility to recover the deleted key.txt file.
+This will be resolved in the future alongside some other things.
 (Check the roadmap for more info) https://github.com/TypicalHog/THCrypt/blob/master/ROADMAP.txt